Seattle Seahawks vs. Minnesota Vikings NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Vikings stats and trends

-- Minnesota was 5-7 against the spread and 6-6 overall last season when the team scored over 23.2 points.
+- Minnesota was 5-7 against the spread and 6-6 overall in games when it put up over 23.2 points last year.

-- When Minnesota amassed more than 380.6 yards last season, the team was 5-6 against the spread and 6-5 overall.
+- When Minnesota totaled more than 380.6 yards last season, the team was 5-6 against the spread and 6-5 overall.

 - The Vikings turned the ball over 23 times last year, one more turnover than the Seahawks forced (22).